 Clubs whom have 1 or more arbitration filings may be permitted to perform a buyout outside of the regular window.
 This gives teams another opportunity to become cap compliant following an arbitration case.

-As explained in Section 13(c)ii of the Standard Player Contract (SPC) [Exhibit 1 of the CBA], clubs are permitted to perform a buyout outside the regular period during the 48 hour period beginning on the third day after the final of a) settlement of the Club's final arbitration case. b) receipt of the Club's last arbitration award.
+Clubs are permitted to perform a buyout outside the regular period during the 48 hour period beginning on the third day after the final of [CBA 13(c)ii]:

 The number of arbitration filings required to open the buy-out window outside the regular period are as follows: